marco-almeida701/Find-Out-The-Number/README.md

-# find-out-the-number
-## guess the number game using *HTML+CSS+JS*
+# Guess the Number Game
-the command will choose a random number from 1 to 100, and the user will have to hit which number was chosen, once the user hits it, it will show the number of attempts the user made until hitting the number.
+This is a **"Guess the Number"** game where the computer generates a random number between 1 and 100, and the user has to guess the correct number.
+The game provides feedback to the user, indicating whether the guessed number is higher or lower than the target number.
+Once the user guesses the correct number, the game displays the number of attempts made.
+## Features
+* **Random Number Generation:** The game generates a random number between 1 and 100 for the user to guess.
+* **Input Validation:** The game validates the user's input to ensure it is within the valid range.
+* **Feedback:** The game provides feedback to the user, indicating whether the guessed number is higher or lower than the target number.
+* **Number of Attempts:** The game keeps track of the number of attempts made by the user and displays it when they guess the correct number.
+## How to Play
+1. Open the game in a web browser.
+2. Enter a number between 1 and 100 in the input field.
+3. Click the "Submit" button to submit your guess.
+4. The game will provide feedback indicating whether your guess is higher or lower than the target number.
+5. Continue guessing until you find the correct number.
+6. Once you guess the correct number, the game will display the number of attempts you made.